 Origin and History

-During the War of the Austrian Succession, the regiment was sent to the Low Countries in 1742.
-On June 27 1743, it fought at the battle of Dettingen where it captured the standard of the II./Mousquetaires de la Garde.
-On May 11 1745, it took part in the Battle of Fontenoy.
+In 1742, during the War of the Austrian Succession (1740-48), the regiment was sent to the Low Countries.
+On June 27, 1743, it fought at the Battle of Dettingen where it captured the standard of the II./Mousquetaires de la Garde.
+On May 11, 1745, it took part in the Battle of Fontenoy.
 In November of the same year, it was recalled to Great Britain to quench the Jacobite Rising.
 It remained in England for the rest of the war.